shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Can the require checks be bypassed in any way?
 - Are the comments untruthful to you?
-- Can collusion of different roles, such as borrower, lender and liquidator- pull off a heist?
+- Can collusion of different roles- such as borrower, lender and liquidator- pull off a heist?